KhaiTPhan/ReadMe-Generator/README.md

 ## Contributions

-open to contributions to improve the quality of the questions and the format
+I'm open to contributions to help improve the usability of this app.
+Please contact me at the details below.

 ## Questions

+If you have any questions, please contact me at:

 GitHub URL: khaitphan.github